Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

 The virtual degrees $\vTev^{\bP^r}_{g,n,d}$ are understood, following from a straightforward computation in the quantum cohomology ring of $\bP^r$, see \cite[(3)]{bp}. \begin{thm} Assume \eqref{virdim_equal_pr}.
 Then

 \end{thm} This formula was first obtained by Bertram-Daskalopoulos-Wentworth \cite{bdw} before the systematic development of the theory of virtual fundamental classes.
-In fact, the more general problem of counting curves on Grassmannians satisfying any collection of Schubert incidence conditions was considered by Bertram in \cite{bertram}, and it was proven by Siebert-Tian \cite{st} in large degree and by Marian-Oprea \cite{mo} virtually in all degrees that these much more general counts are determined by the Vafa-Intrilligator formula.
+In fact, the more general problem of counting curves on Grassmannians satisfying Schubert incidence conditions was considered by Bertram in \cite{bertram}, and it was proven by Siebert-Tian \cite{st} in large degree and by Marian-Oprea \cite{mo} virtually in all degrees that these much more general counts are determined by the Vafa-Intriligator formula.
 In particular, the virtual number of maps $f:C\to\bP^r$ with respect to arbitrary incidence conditions $f(p_i)\in X_i\subset\bP^r$ is also equal to $(r+1)^g$.

-Further virtual calculations in this direction can be carried out on moduli spaces of stable quotients \cite{mop}, which determine the Gromov-Witten theory of Grassmannians, and quasi-maps \cite{ckm}.
-In fact, the original calculation of Bertram-Daskalopoulos-Wentworth \cite{bdw} may be viewed as taking place on the space of quasi-maps to $\bP^r$, and quasi-maps seem to be a natural setting for other targets.
+Further virtual calculations can be carried out on moduli spaces of stable quotients \cite{mop}, which determine the Gromov-Witten theory of Grassmannians, and quasimaps \cite{ckm}.

 We focus in this paper on geometric curve counts in $\bP^r$, which are much more subtle, and are in general not determined in an apparent way by any of the aforementioned virtual theories.
-If $n\ge r+1$, then a map $f:C\to\bP^r$ out of a general curve with general point incidence conditions $f(p_i)=x_i$ is automatically non-degenerate, and the Brill-Noether theorem guarantees that the needed transversality hypothesis on
+If $n\ge r+1$, then a map $f:C\to\bP^r$ out of a general curve with general point incidence conditions $f(p_i)=x_i$ is automatically non-degenerate, and the Brill-Noether-Petri theorem guarantees that the needed transversality hypothesis on